Using Blue Notes and Exceptions

 Once these have been added you will be able to add them as a Blue Note on the app, simply click the Insert a code/text snippet button when adding a Blue Note or Exception and select from the list that appears.

-When adding a Blue Note or Exception you may see the option to add a Follow-Up Action.
-You can use a Follow-Up Action on our App when you are using adding a Blue Note or Observation that something is wrong.
+When adding a Blue Note or Exception you may see the option to add a Corrective Action.
+You can use a Corrective Action on our App when you are using adding a Blue Note or Observation that something is wrong.
 By adding a Blue Note, you are recording that something was not right, but that Blue Note may not be acted upon by anyone else.

-You can now create a traceable follow-up (corrective) action at the same time.
-Check out this article for a broken down example on how you may use the Follow-Up Actions.
+You can now create a traceable corrective action at the same time.
+Check out this article for a broken down example on how you may use the Corrective Actions